neilenns/mobiflight-docs/content/devices/led/configuring-device/index.md

 ---
 title: Configuring the device
-description: Configuring a board with an LED
+description: Step-by-step guide for configuring a board with an LED in MobiFlight
 weight: 20
 ---